-Status information [Further Information]
+Status information [more information]

 Message Description

-Lane Count The lane count indicates the number of Data Matrix lanes or col- ored lanes found in the reading window.
+Lane Count The lane count indicates the number of Data Matrix lanes found in the reading window.

 Relative Position Relative Position

-No Position No absolute position
+No position No absolute position

 Warning Warning message, code reading is restricted.
-Additional information about the codes can be found in the "Warn- ing Messages" table (see chapter 5.3).
+Additional information about the codes can be found in the "Warn- ing Messages" table ().

 Error Error message